WSWUP/WREVAP/README.md

 # WREVAP

+Python implementation of "Operational Estimates of Areal Evapotranspiration and Lake Evaporation - Program WREVAP" code

-## Original Documentation
+# Original Documentation

 It is highly recommended that the user read the original WREVAP model documentation.
-Most questions about the WREVAP model, parameters, or units, can be answered by referring to the original WREVAP documentation (Morton et al 1985).
-This version of the WREVAP model is functionally identical to the original WREVAP, however input format and options has been significantly improved for easy data entry and formatting.
+Most questions about the WREVAP model, parameters, or units, can be answered by referring to the original WREVAP documentation (Morton et al. 1985).
+This version of the WREVAP model is functionally identical to the original WREVAP, however input format and options have been significantly improved for easy data entry and formatting.
 All changes to the input data, parameters, and format are outlined below.
 Where possible, the section number of the original documentation is listed in square brackets [].

-## Requirements
+# Requirements

-Python 2.6 or 2.7 must be installed on the system.
-Python 2.6 is installed by default with ArcGIS 10.0, but it if needs to be installed, it can be downloaded from http://www.python.org/download/.
+Python 2.7 must be installed on the system.
+Python 2.7 is installed by default with ArcGIS 10.1+, but it if needs to be installed, it can be downloaded from http://www.python.org/download/.
 Make sure to select the installer that corresponds with your operating system.
 The code was not developed or tested for Python 3.

 The Python numerical modeling module NumPy must also be installed.
-NumPy 1.3 is installed by default with ArcGIS 10.0, although it is a good idea to upgrade to the latest version (1.6.1 as of 2012-03-13).
+NumPy is installed by default with ArcGIS 10.1+.
 The NumPy installer can be downloaded from http://numpy.scipy.org/.
-Make sure to select the NumPy installer that corresponds with your Python version and operating system (for example: numpy-1.6.1-win32-superpack-python2.6.exe for the default Python install from ArcGIS 10.0 on a windows machine).
+Make sure to select the NumPy installer that corresponds with your Python version and operating system (for example: numpy-1.10.0-win32-superpack-python2.7.exe for the default Python install from ArcGIS 10.0 on a windows machine).

 All of the following notes are assuming that the WREVAP script is being run on a computer running the Microsoft Windows XP operating system or newer.
 The script should be able to execute on any computer that has Python and NumPy installed, but it was not tested on any older Windows or non-Windows machines.

-## Reproducibility
+# Reproducibility

 The new Python version of the model may not always generate outputs that are identical to the original model, however differences are negligible.
 The original fortran version of the model used some 32-bit floating point values and math functions, while the Python version uses entirely 64 bit floating point values and functions, which are more precise than the original version.
 Rounding errors in the original model result in negligible differences between the output data.

-## File Setup
+# File Setup

-### CSV data file
+## CSV data file

 The only file/data required to run the WREVAP model is a CSV (comma separated value) file of the time period starting date, temperature (T), humidity (TD), and insolation (S) (i.e. solar radiation) data.
 The waterborne energy input to the lake (HADD) could also be included in this file, but it is not a required field, and later computed if not input.
 For each entry, the starting date must be specified either by listing the YEAR, MONTH, DAY (of month) or the YEAR and DOY (day of year).
 It is also necessary to include the LENGTH of the time period.
 This format is similar to Record E [6.5] of File Tape 1 (the .DAT file) in the original WREVAP model where the T, TD, and S are listed along with the start date.

 The script will only read data below the field names (YEAR, LENGTH, T, TD, S) in the CSV data file, so additional metadata can be stored in the header of the file.
 In the following example, the site name is included in the file, but it will not be read.
 In the original model, the C1, C2, & C3 fields (Record D [6.4] and E [6.5] of File Tape 1,) could be used to specify whether a T, TD, or S value were observed or estimated.
 These values were not used by the model and were removed from this version.
 Finally, the fields can be arranged in any order, but the field names must be capitalized and spelled exactly.

-### Units
+## Units

 The units for the data are specified through the script interface or a separate parameter INI file.

-### Example Input
+## Example Input

 The following is the CSV file for LAHONTAN reservoir, Nevada, shown as a table.
 Details on the source of the input data for Lahontan reservoir can be found in Huntington and McEvoy (2011).